My husband and I spent our 19th wedding anniversary at Walt Disney World and had the time of our lives!

 Favorite Rides and Attractions

 My husband and I used our guidebook’s two-day touring plan which made seeing everything we wanted a breeze.
-I will admit, though, we didn’t completely stick to the plan.
+I will admit, though, that we didn’t completely stick to the plan.
 Some of the suggestions in the book didn’t interest us or a ride we wanted to go on was closed for maintenance (one downside to going in the off-season).
 Here’s how our two-day plan worked for us.

 We got up early (per the travel book’s advice) and arrived before the park officially opened.
 We wanted to be sure and ride the Seven Dwarf’s Mine Train, one of the most popular attractions, so we positioned ourselves to go straight there when the gates officially opened.
 It worked like magic (no pun intended) and the rest of our day followed suit.